tgebarowski/contrast/_posts/2019-01-10-the-promised-land.md

 ### Why not using something battle tested in other languages?

-Mature languages like Python, C#, Scala or JavaScript have already solved that problem by offering mechanisms such as await/async or co-routines.
+Mature languages like Go, C#, Scala or JavaScript have already solved that problem by offering mechanisms such as await/async or co-routines.
 Unfortunately Swift is not yet providing any of that and for sure this is one of the most expected features of new Swift version.
 Chris Lattner has already addressed it in his [Swift Concurrency Manifesto](https://gist.github.com/lattner/31ed37682ef1576b16bca1432ea9f782) but its certain that it will take some time until we can fully enjoy some kind of first-class concurrency model in Swift.

 Fortunatelly one may leverage some benefits of await/async in current Swift (i.e. 4.2) version and use pattern called promises.
 So what the promises are?
 They describe an object that acts as a wrapper for a result that is not yet delivered, usually because the computation of its value is yet incomplete.
 There is no standard implementation of promises pattern in Swift, but we could use a 3rd party library or implement a simple promise API from scratch.
 What's interesting promises were originally offered as third party libraries in JavaScript too, but later starting from ECMAScript 6 they've become a native feature of language itself and together with await/async they offer a first-class concurrency model.
 This has encouraged me to start incorporating 3rd party promises in Swift code as the code using promises is easier to migrate to await/async mechanism.